tomcam/ec2-linux2-ami/docs/README.md

 * [Creating Your First IAM Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html).
 Reason: I wanted to get the fingerprint.
 It turns out that you first have to configure the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html), which is cryptographically signed.
 That's good, but the docs so far haven't mentioned it and the errors I was getting didn't point me in that direction.

 ### Get the instance fingerprint

+### NOTE

+* Pretty sure this has to be preceded by [Creating Your First IAM Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) to get the AWS CLI signed, then configuring the CLI [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)

 aws ec2 get-console-output --instance-id

-## Not covered properly
+## Areas I need to improve

 * Tradition in Linux is to create a new user immediately.
 Near as I can tell they've done that already by creating ec2-user, right?
 And if that's true does it pose